A CLOUD IN PANTS (1915)

 Only two words thrive and blossom:

-And some other one, maybe “borscht.”
+And another one, I think “borscht.”

 The poets scampered, scratching and sobbing,